 It is the cumulative effects of sun exposure that allows for a much higher risk of sun damaged skin.
 UV exposure “triggers an excess production of melanin, the natural pigment in our skin, resulting in “solar lentigos”, AKA sunspots, age spots, or liver spots.
 These spots can appear in varying places on your body such as your hands, face, chest or back.

 However, the sun is not the only trigger that can cause changes within the natural pigment of our skin.
 Hormonal fluctuations and a condition called Post Inflammatory Hyperpigmentation (PIH) also play a critical role in skin dyspigmentation.

 Introducing the Melanocyte Cell…

 The majority of the skin cells within the epidermis form a protective layer, but about every eighth cell is a melanocyte cell.
 Melanocyte cells are responsible for the production of melanin.
-Melanin is produced in the lower levels of the skin, and the pigmentation process resembles that of an assembly line.
+Melanin is produced at the bottom layer of the epidermis, on the border between the epidermis and the thick dermis that lies below it.
+The process of creating new melanin and pigmenting the skin resembles that of an assembly line.